Boredom Busters: Why Being Bored with Life Can Be Good

 I love this quote because of how simple and true it is.

-Boredom gives someone the time to think and a lot people’s problems can be solved if they just had time to think.
-So don’t try kill boredom at all costs because it can be very helpful.
+Boredom gives someone the time to think and a lot of people’s problems can be solved if they just have time to think.
+So don’t try to kill boredom at all costs because it can be very helpful.
 Boredom busters are beliefs that you need to be entertained all the time.
-The truth is that you just need to learn how to manage it properly: not too much but not too little.
-If you can do this, you can reap all of the benefits of being bored with life and avoid all the pitfalls.

-In the end, it’s debunking boredom busters to think the emotion of being bored with life is either good or bad.
-Actually, being bored with life itself is not inherently good or bad.
+Being bored with life itself is not inherently good or bad.
 By understanding its duality, autistic individuals can learn to manage boredom in healthy ways, prevent risky behaviors, and create a life of purpose.
-With self-knowledge, creativity and resilience, the autistic mind can thrive.
+With self-knowledge, creativity, and resilience, the autistic mind can thrive.

 Additional Challenges Individuals with Autism Face